mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 windows, and enclosing windows remain unchanged.
 Production `method` and repaired `sample_method` metadata are one documented sampling-identity alias.

-Both writers
-stamp the actual uniform payload cadence as `artifact_cadence_seconds`; correctly sampled legacy files without that top-level field are checked from their saved timetable, so a forged `_15m` suffix cannot authorize reuse or pruning.
+Both writers stamp the actual uniform payload cadence as `artifact_cadence_seconds`.
+A correctly sampled legacy file without that top-level field is checked from its saved timetable.
+A forged `_15m` suffix therefore cannot authorize reuse or pruning.

 Both writers validate an existing exact target before considering a compatible broader window.
 Model-met writes return a compatible exact target because runtime met resolution also gives that name precedence; userdata may still return the widest compatible enclosing file after the exact target has passed validation.

-The pure scalar identity comparison is shared with manifest merging so family, source, source id, native `source_family`/`station`, product, DOI/bundle DOI, schema, relationship, and the documented method alias cannot drift between reuse and merge boundaries.
-Native producer keys compare by their exact production spellings; missing legacy values remain unknown-compatible, and no cross-key alias is invented beyond `method`/`sample_method`.
+Manifest merging uses the same scalar identity comparison, so the reuse and merge boundaries apply one rule to family, source, source id, native `source_family`/`station`, product, DOI/bundle DOI, schema, relationship, and the documented method alias.
+Native producer keys compare by their exact production spellings.
+A missing legacy value stays unknown-compatible, and the comparison adds no cross-key alias beyond `method`/`sample_method`.

 `writemet` completes resampling, cadence derivation, channel validation, and guarded-year provenance checks before creating its per-source directory.
 Rejected